mcgivrer/fromClassToGame/README.md

 ## test

+To execute test verification, using a bunch of [cucumber](https://cucumber.io/ "visit the official site") tests :
 ```bash
 mvn test
 ```

 ## run

+And finally, to run such a beautiful piece of code :

 ```bash
 mvn exec:java
 ```

+You will get the current display:

 ![screenshot](docs/images/../../src/docs/images/capture-01.png "a screenshot of the current sample demo")